-Non-opioid Treatments for Chronic Pain
+SMACKED!
+Heroin Addiction & Recovery in Rural America

 SPONSORED CONTENT BY CORTLAND AREA COMMUNITIES THAT CARE

-SMACKED!
-Heroin Addiction & Recovery in Rural America A free screening of the 65 minute award-winning documentary, “SMACKED!
+A free screening of the 65 minute award-winning documentary, “SMACKED!
 Heroin Addiction and Recovery in Rural America,” explores the opioid crisis revealing how stigma surrounding addiction affects recovery.
 Success stories are depicted, followed by a discussion and Q&A with area resource specialists to better understand prevention and recovery initiatives in Central New York.

 Optional free Narcan training offered at event conclusion.